 For 44 years, he worked at Bassett Furniture with his final position upon retirement as a Supervisor.
 Pompey and his loving wife built their retirement home and moved back to Rice to live out their retirement.
 There he enjoyed hunting, fishing,and gardening.

-To send flowers to the family or plant a tree in memory of Pompey Clarence Nash, please visit our floral store.
+in memory of Pompey Clarence Nash, please visit our floral store.